Spring Lake Park High School

-Spring Lake Park High School (SLPHS) is a public high school in Spring Lake Park, Minnesota, United States and is the only high school serving Spring Lake Park School District 16.
-In the 2020 - 2021 school year, The school enrolled about 1,850 students drawn primarily from the Minneapolis suburb of Spring Lake Park as well as parts of the suburbs of Blaine and Fridley.
+Spring Lake Park High School (SLPHS) is a public high school in Spring Lake Park, Minnesota, United States.
+It is the only high school serving Spring Lake Park School District 16.
+In the 2020–2021 school year, it enrolled about 1,850 students, drawn primarily from the Minneapolis suburb of Spring Lake Park as well as parts of the suburbs of Blaine and Fridley.
 The Spring Lake Park Panthers are part of the North Suburban Conference.

 History

 The first Spring Lake Park Junior/Senior High School opened for the 1955–56 school year.

 "In 1976, Spring Lake Park became the first high school in the nation to provide Emergency Medical Services training.
 As a result of a Title III grant, the Opportunities in Emergency Health Care Program started training high school students to become Emergency Medical Technicians (EMT’s)."

 The campus was renovated throughout the 2008–09 school year.
 Kenneth Hall Elementary School, which was located on the high school campus, was torn down and the land converted into a parking lot.